Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Technical details for Jacobians and LayerNorm

-Notice that the correction is order $O(N_0^{-1})$.
-If one calculate the recurrence relation for deeper layers, the correction to $\chi_{\mathcal J}^l$ will be $O(N_l^{-1})$, which means it can be ignored in infinite width limit.
-The $\mathcal J^{0,2}$ example justified factorization of the integral when we go from the last line of Eq.\eqref{eqapp:general_J} to Eq.\eqref{eqapp:general_J_rec}.
+\begin{remark} Notice that the correction to $\mathcal J^{0,2}$ is order $O(N_0^{-1})$.
+If one calculates the recurrence relation for deeper layers, the correction to $\mathcal J^{0, l}$ will be $O(\sum_{l'=0}^l N_{l'}^{-1})$, which means the contribution from hidden layers can be ignored in infinite width limit. \end{remark} The $\mathcal J^{0,2}$ example justifies the factorization of the integral when we go from the last line of Eq.\eqref{eqapp:general_J} to Eq.\eqref{eqapp:general_J_rec}.